ufs-community/land-DA_workflow/docs/source/CustomizingTheWorkflow/Model.rst

 FV3_fix_tiled Files
 ---------------------

-The UFS land component also requires a series of tiled files that will be used by the component model.
+The UFS land component also requires a series of tiled static (fix) files that will be used by the component model.
 These files contain information on maximum snow albedo, slope type, soil color and type, substrate temperature, vegetation greenness and type, and orography (grid and land mask information).
-These files are located in the ``inputs/UFS_WM/FV3_fix_tiled/C96/`` directory.
+These files are located in the ``inputs/UFS_WM/FV3_fix_tiled/C96/`` directory (downloaded :ref:`above <InputFiles>`).

 .. code-block:: console